TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 20/1 Samuel 20.36.md

 ---

-And he said unto his lad, Run, find now the arrows which I shoot.
-And as the lad ran, he shot an arrow beyond him.
+He said to his boy, "Run, find now the arrows which I shoot."
+As the boy ran, he shot an arrow beyond him.